hschmid516/tea-time/README.md

 # Tea Time

 Tea Time was created as a practice take-home project for Turing School of Software and Design.
 It is a REST API built in rails as a Tea Subscription Service.
-There are three endpoints exposed for: subscribing customers to a tea subscription, cancelling or reactivating a subscription, and viewing all subscriptions for a customer.
+There are three endpoints exposed for subscribing customers to a tea subscription, cancelling or reactivating a subscription, and viewing all subscriptions for a customer.

 ## Built With